 Adding browns, tans, and off-white hues are a bit trickier, but with some practice you’ll find adding them gets easier.
 For browns, consider using a very dark, chocolate brown in place of black.
 A pale off-white can be used in place of white or light gray in many cases.
 And tan can be used in place of gray, as well (create a tone by adding some gray to make it even easier).

 One of my personal favorite ways to create a color scheme is to use a photograph.
-There are automated tools online that can do this automatically for you (Adobe Kuler10 is one of them, and my personal favorite), or you can do it in Photoshop yourself.
+There are automated tools online that can do this automatically for you (the Adobe Capture CC mobile app is one of them, and my personal favorite), or you can do it in Photoshop yourself.

-Using Adobe Kuler, you can either browse or search for photos on Flickr, or you can upload your own image.
-If you’re stumped for what colors you want to use in a website design, try searching for related words on Flickr.
+Using Adobe Capture, you can upload an image or use your camera.
+This is great for times when you might be inspired by a physical object.
+You can also grab an image from your Creative Cloud account, the market, or Adobe Stock.
+If you’re stumped for what colors you want to use in a website design, try searching for related words on Adobe Stock.
 Sometimes this can result in finding color schemes that you might not have thought of on your own.

-One of the coolest features Kuler has for creating color schemes from images is their “Select a Mood” option.
+One of the coolest features Capture has for creating color schemes from images is their “Select a Mood” option (this is a carry-over from the old Adobe Kuler app).
 Included here are Colorful, Bright, Muted, Deep, and Dark.
 These are the schemes we get when using each of those moods with the same photo:

 Let’s try another one, something more colorful this time.
 Here’s the original image we’ll work with:

-And here are the five color schemes that Kuler gives us from this image:
+And here are the five color schemes that Capture gives us from this image: